Independent Journal Review asks employees to sign new noncompete as top talent continues to leave

 The revised noncompete was issued to employees after a year in which the company lost some of its top talent.
 Bubba Atkinson, IJR's former editor-in-chief, left for the news website Axios last year.
 Senior members of its revered original video team exited for other opportunities.
 And two of its top reporters, Kate Bennett and Hunter Schwarz, joined CNN.

 The departures have extended into recent weeks.
-Jill Alarcon, who served as director of Human Resources, recently exited the company after giving birth.
+Jill Alarcon, who served as director of Human Resources, Jill Alarcon, who served as director of Human Resources, is leaving the company at the end of this week after having recently had a child.
 Josh Billinson, a politics writer, recently put in notice.
 And Phil Wolf, director of video, is also headed out.
 (Wolf said in a statement provided to CNN by IJR that he had a "great time" at IJR and was "looking forward to cutting out the two hour commute, and working closer to home, and to my family, at a place that I can continue doing what I love most.")

 An IJR spokesperson stressed that while the company has lost some of its senior staff, it has also continued to grow, adding 22 employees since January.

-Note: Correction: An earlier version of this article incorrectly reported that Jill Alarcon had left IJR.
-In fact, her last day is Friday.